Siege of Dubrovnik: War crime charges

+In 1994, a UN report concluded that the Yugoslav Army and its paramilitary perpetrated war crimes during the battle for Dubrovnik, including wilful killing; extensive destruction and appropriation of property; unlawful confinement of a civilian; wanton destruction of cities, towns, or villages, or devastation not justified by military necessity; attack or bombardment of undefended towns; destruction of historic monuments; and plunder.

-Prosecutors of the International Criminal Tribunal for the former Yugoslavia (ICTY), set up in 1993 and based on UN Security Council Resolution 827, indicted Milošević, Strugar, Jokić, the JNA 9th VPS chief of staff Captain Milan Zec and the commanding officer of the 3rd Battalion of the JNA 472nd Motorized Brigade Captain 1st Class Vladimir Kovačević.
+In 2001, prosecutors of the International Criminal Tribunal for the former Yugoslavia (ICTY), set up in 1993 and based on UN Security Council Resolution 827, indicted Milošević, Strugar, Jokić, the JNA 9th VPS chief of staff Captain Milan Zec and the commanding officer of the 3rd Battalion of the JNA 472nd Motorized Brigade Captain 1st Class Vladimir Kovačević.
 The charges included allegations that the offensive against Dubrovnik aimed to detach the area from Croatia and annex it to Serbia or Montenegro.
 Jokić said that the offensive only aimed to blockade Dubrovnik, but that claim was later refuted by Cokić.
 Mihailo Crnobrnja, a former Yugoslav ambassador to the European Union, speculated that the siege was intended to force an end to blockades of JNA barracks in Croatia and to claim the Prevlaka Peninsula for Montenegro.

 The trial of Slobodan Milošević was never completed because Milošević died on 11 March 2006 while in ICTY custody.
 Strugar was transferred to ICTY custody on 21 October 2001.
 The trial and appeals process was completed in 2008, with a final verdict of conviction of crimes—including attacks on civilians, devastation not required by military necessity and violation of the laws and customs of war.
 He was sentenced to seven and a half years in prison.
 Strugar was granted an early release in 2009, seven years and four months after his transfer to the ICTY.
 Jokić was turned over to the ICTY on 12 November 2001.
 He pleaded guilty and was convicted of crimes including murder, cruel treatment, attacks on civilians and violations of laws of war.
 In 2004, he was sentenced to seven years in prison.
 The verdict was confirmed and became final in 2005.
 Jokić was transferred to Denmark to serve his sentence and was released on 1 September 2008.
 The ICTY withdrew charges against Zec on 26 July 2002.
 Kovačević was arrested in 2003 in Serbia and transferred to the ICTY.
 Following an insanity defence, he was provisionally released on 2 June 2004 and the proceedings were transferred to the judiciary in Serbia in 2007 and he underwent psychiatric treatment at the Military Medical Academy in Belgrade.
 As of May 2012, Kovačević was considered unfit to stand trial by authorities in Serbia.
 The charges against him include murder, cruel treatment, devastation not required by military necessity and violations of laws of war.